Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What You Need to Know Before Adopting a Doberman

-What you want is your Doberman puppy to grow up to be a well-rounded, gentle, and tolerant adult dog.
-Keep in mind that this breed can grow up to 100 pounds, and while they make great pets, you don’t want to end up with a poorly socialized dog that has behavioral issues.
+What you want is for your Doberman puppy to grow up to be a well-rounded, gentle, and tolerant adult dog.
+Keep in mind that males of this breed can weigh up to 100 pounds, and while they make great pets, you don’t want to end up with a poorly socialized Doberman that has behavioral issues.

 Temperament

 The Doberman is courageous, intelligent, loyal, and sensitive.
-He is very attached and devoted to his owner: his loyalty is out of the ordinary.
-Besides, this gorgeous dog has long had a reputation for being a fierce dog, a reputation that has faded today.
-Although the Doberman is a very good watchdog due to his strong protective instinct and strong character, he is indeed very gentle, especially with children.
-The Doberman is very intelligent, energetic, and unwaveringly loyal to his adopted family.
-He hates loneliness.
+They’re attached and devoted to their owner, and their loyalty is never in question.
+This gorgeous dog has long had a reputation for being a fierce dog, a reputation that has somewhat faded today.
+Although the Doberman is a good watchdog due to their strong protective instinct and strong character, they are indeed gentle, especially with children.
+The Doberman is intelligent, energetic, and unwaveringly loyal to their adopted family.
+They hate loneliness.
 Emotional and sensitive, this dog needs a calm and fair owner.

 Energy

 The Doberman is an athletic dog.
-Every day, he needs a lot of exercise to stay fit and happy.
-He will enjoy long walks, but above all, he prefers to run alongside his owner or in a park.
-He is also an intelligent dog who needs to be mentally stimulated to thrive: obedience lessons, tracking, agility training, hiking, and so on.
-If the Doberman is too often confined, left alone, and not moving enough, he can become irritable and yes, even aggressive.
+Every day, they need a lot of exercise to stay fit and happy.
+They will enjoy long walks, but above all, they prefer to run alongside their owner or in a park.
+They are also an intelligent dog that needs to be mentally stimulated to thrive: You can try obedience lessons, tracking, agility training, hiking, and so on.
+If the Doberman is too often confined, left alone, and not moving enough, they can become irritable and yes, even aggressive.

 Grooming